 You probably notice “shifts” in people, too but never say anything.
 You are probably right – it probably did happen.

 We cannot hide from our own feelings.
 And if you are carrying around the negativity from the news, from the past, or from something else, it’s time to express and release as much as possible.

 Don’t hold on to secrets that bring you down.
 Don’t hold on to thoughts that keep you unhappy.

 It’s okay to feel okay, and it’s okay to feel everything else that goes through your mind and body.
 Life happens to us every day.
-Some of it is great, some of it is downright awful, but as the saying goes: This too shall pass.
+Some of it is great, and some of it is downright awful, but as the saying goes: This too shall pass.